JanezSedeljsak/network-utils/README.md

 - Adding or removing edges is straightforward and efficient.

+<h3>Generative models</h3>

+<i>(Reasoning network evolution).</i>

+Generative models in graphs are algorithms or methods that are used to generate synthetic networks that resemble real-world networks.
+These models are designed to capture the underlying patterns or structures in the data, and they can be used to create new data that has similar statistical properties to the original data.

+- **Forest fire**: This model generates graphs that have a heavy-tailed distribution of in-degrees, out-degrees, and sizes of connected components, which is a common property of many real-world networks.
+The model starts with a single node and grows the graph by randomly "burning" edges, which is analogous to the spread of a forest fire.

+- **Author dynamics**: This model is used to generate co-authorship networks.
+It assumes that authors are more likely to collaborate with others who have a similar number of previous collaborations.
+The model starts with a small number of authors and grows the network by adding new authors and collaborations over time.

+- **Citation model**: This model is used to generate citation networks, where nodes represent papers and edges represent citations.
+The model assumes that papers are more likely to cite other papers that have a high number of previous citations.
+The network grows by adding new papers and citations over time.

+- **Butterfly**: This model generates graphs that have a high clustering coefficient and a small average shortest path length, similar to many real-world networks.
+The model starts with a small number of nodes and grows the network by adding new nodes and edges in a way that maintains the "butterfly" structure.

 <h3>Random graphs</h3>

+<i>(Reasoning network structure).</i>

 **Erdos-Renyi Model**: This is one of the simplest random graph generation models.
 In the G(n, p) model, a graph is constructed by connecting nodes randomly.
 Each edge is included in the graph with probability p independent from every other edge.
 A large "giant" component emarges when $\langle k \rangle = 1$.
 Random graphs substantially underestimate $\langle C \rangle$.